mlochbaum/BQN/doc/find.md

         (0‿3‿0≍0‿1‿0) ⍷ a

-It's also allowed for `𝕨` to have a smaller rank than `𝕩`; in this case leading axes of `𝕩` are mapped over so that axes of `𝕨` correspond to trailing axes of `𝕩`.
+It's also allowed for `𝕨` to have a smaller rank than `𝕩`; the axes of `𝕨` then correspond to trailing axes of `𝕩`, so that leading axes of `𝕩` are mapped over.
 This is a minor violation of the [leading axis](leading.md) principle, which would match axes of `𝕨` to leading axes of `𝕩` in order to make a function that's useful with the Rank operator, but such a function would be quite strange and hardly ever useful.

         0‿1‿0‿1 ⍷ a